mongodb/terraform-provider-mongodbatlas/website/docs/r/third_party_integration.markdown

 ## Attributes Reference

-* `id` - Unique identifier used for terraform for internal manages and can be used to import.
+* `id` - Unique identifier used by terraform for internal management, which can also be used to import.

 ## Import